AdedamolaXL/web3-community-outreach/README.md

 Exhibitions will be an open for all opportunity for artistic creators to exhibit, showcase and promote their art, while providing patrons and cultural institutions a wealth of art productions to curate.
 Exhibits will also serve as auctions, points-of-sales for creators and a way to interface with sponsor cultural institutions and tech companies particularly in the gaming and VR industries on possible collaborative use-cases for their art works.
 Competitions which will be similarly open for all, will particulary double-down on team-work and collaboration with an hackathon-format which places high value on experimentation, cross-over applications not limited to the traditional art space, innovative products.
 Naturally there will be prizes up for grabs on this one and participants will be challenged to think outside the box in how they imagine the artistic creativity process, the limits of what can be done in terms of producing, promoting or preserving (digital) art.
-The residency program is probably the one that may be exclusive to members as a means for not only rewarding those whole have completed the curriculum both to also provide them access to more resources in terms of tools, mentorships, grants, etc. Member artists will be exposed to a variety of new techniques, cultures to stimulate, polish refine and most importantly reimagine all they have learnt prior to now in new forms set for the canvax.
+The residency program is probably the one that may be exclusive to members as a means for not only rewarding those whole have completed the curriculum both to also provide them access to more resources in terms of tools, mentor-ships, grants, etc. Member artists will be exposed to a variety of new techniques, cultures to stimulate, polish refine and most importantly re-imagine all they have learnt prior to now in new forms set for the canvax.

-Finally we intend to conduct these services have both virtual and on-ground formats of these programs, these will provide full benefits and access to art lovers of differing temparements, styles and resources.
+Finally we intend to conduct these services have both virtual and on-ground formats of these programs, these will provide full benefits and access to art lovers of differing temperaments, styles and resources.

 **Tezos Applications**: The blockchain applications of Tezos to the collaboration phase is similar to the use of NTTs as badges for proof of participation, however there are possible usecases that can be stacked on NTTs in this particular section.
 This includes making the NTTs regenerative, this is a fun way of proofing that you have participated in more than one ArtCo collaborative projects, as your NTTs changes form with each new program you attend or participate in.
 This usecase can be extended to being used as ticketiting for art events, where the rarity of your NTTs can determine if you are allowed VIP access for instance.

 #### Marketplace
-Following the art collaboration phase and the production of high quality art-pieces, creators who have participated in this phase are naturally ready to trade on the marketplace and while we intend to make use of existing marketplaces on Tezos like KalaMint, we forsee additional usecses not presently available on this platforms that we proposition will be highly attractive to artistis, patrons, etc who trade on the marketplace.
+Following the art collaboration phase and the production of high quality art-pieces, creators who have participated in this phase are naturally ready to trade on the marketplace and while we intend to make use of existing marketplaces on Tezos like KalaMint, we foresee additional use-cases not presently available on this platforms that we proposition will be highly attractive to artists, patrons, etc who trade on the marketplace.

-**Problem Statement**: Low utilization of NFTs usecases and value in the marketplace
+**Problem Statement**: Low utilization of NFTs use-cases and value in the marketplace

 **Solutions**: